 "I've used Kevin and his firm's services since 2011.
 He gave undivided attention to my cases, advised me on different options and..."

 "Kevin was extremely professional, responsive and knowledgeable when I came to him for help.
 I would definitely recommend O'Flaherty Law!"

 "...your articles on the changes to the child support law are very well-written and informative.”

 “It’s good to open the door of creative vision to offer a service that may motivate other attorneys to do the same.
 Keep up the good work.”

 "Great set of articles.
 I was divorced in 2014 with one child and would have certainly considered you had I seen these types of articles then."

-Our skilled and knowledgeable Illinois child support attorneys will deliver above-and-beyond service.
-We ensure that you have all the information and details necessary to understand exactly what is happening at each stage of your case.
+Our skilled and knowledgeable Illinois child support attorneys will deliver above-and-beyond service in your support dispute.
+We ensure that you have all the information and details necessary to understand each stage of your case.
 We strive to exceed expectations with communication, accessibility, and affordability.